devilkinplusplus/Caching.Test/README.md

 # Caching Repository
 This repository contains tests for caching operations using two different caching strategies: Inmemory caching and Distributed caching.
-The repository also includes tests for sliding and absolute expiration.

 # Inmemory Caching
 Inmemory caching is a caching strategy where data is stored in the server's memory.
 This is a fast and efficient way to cache data, but it has a limitation that the data is not shared across multiple servers or instances.